IrisVR/iris-error-handler/README.md

 This script uses `npm-run-all --parallel` under the hood to execute the processes simultaneously.

 ## Contribution
-If you'd like to contribute, please make a pull request for imminent review.
+If you'd like to contribute, please make a pull request to the `develop` branch for imminent review.

 ### Making Changes
 #### Error Codes